Learn Insider Secrets for Painters

 Artist Statement – Nancy Reyner – Contemporary Abstract Painter

-I use materials that excite me, like gold leaf and reflective pigments.
-Combined with paint, I manipulate the images until they seem to glow, and the materials appear to transform into something else, something otherworldly.
+I start each painting by choosing materials that excite me, like gold leaf and reflective pigments.
+As these combine with paint, I work the images until they seem to glow, and the materials appear to transform into something else, something otherworldly.
 Nature is my guiding principle to portray luminous notions of air, water, earth and light.
 Creating imaginary new worlds, merging the literal and the metaphorical, my paintings hover somewhere between pure abstraction and realistic landscape.

-Each painting begins as an excavation of the self and ends with an uncovered civilization much like an archaeological site — each artifact discovered is representative of much more than merely its owner.
+Each painting begins as an excavation of the self.
+It ends with an uncovered civilization much like an archaeological site.
+Each artifact discovered is representative of much more than merely its owner.
 Each new excavation brings a new artifact to the surface to be observed and transformed by perception.
-This, I believe, is how we discover meaning – through the excavation of ourselves and the transformation, which pulls internal artifacts to the surface, into the dimension of “now.”
+This, I believe, is how we discover meaning.
+It is through the excavation of ourselves and the transformation, which pulls internal artifacts to the surface, into the dimension of “now.”